FancyWaifu/change_wallpaper/README.md

 # change_wallpaper
-For some computers, the admins of the computer will block you from changing the wallpaper.
-So I created a program to bypass it
+The admins at our school, for some reason, blocked changing the default wallpaper.
+So I decieded that I wanted to make a program that'll automate the "bypass" process

 This program works by modifing the Cached wallpaper in the file directory "C:\Users\*name here*\AppData\Roaming\Microsoft\Windows\Themes\CachedFiles"